stephenajulu/julzinsight.co/content/_index.md

       We are an IT firm that crafts results-oriented solutions by building impactful products, brands, and experiences.
     content: >-
       [Who we are →](/about/) &nbsp;/&nbsp; [What we do →](/services/) &nbsp;/&nbsp; [How to reach us →](/contact/)
+  - type: form_section
+    section_id: contact-form
+    content: >-
+      Understand your SEO, find the right keywords, find the right tools to audit your SEO, fix your on-page SEO, imrpove your SEO and rank higher
+    form_id: contactForm
+    form_action: /thank-you
+    form_fields:
+      - input_type: email
+        name: email
+        label: Email
+        default_value: Your email address
+        is_required: true
+      - input_type: checkbox
+        name: consent
+        label: >-
+          I understand that this form is storing my submitted information so I can be contacted.
+    submit_label: Send Message
 seo:
   title: Julz Insight
   description: >-